ShaheenHossain/eagle-12.1/doc/reference/mobile.rst

 is integrated in such a way that you can access native resources from your web JavaScript.

-WebPages (Eagle ERP Web) is on the top of each layer, where the second layer is a Bridge between Eagle ERP Web (JS) and the native mobile components.
+WebPages (Eagle Web) is on the top of each layer, where the second layer is a Bridge between Eagle Web (JS) and the native mobile components.

 When any call from JavaScript is triggered it passes through Bridge and Bridge passes it to the native invoker to perform that action.